When Sue glances at the DVD’s episode selection screen, her heart sinks.

 Me: I know.
 I don’t believe that Terry Nation could have written this.

-Sue: But his name is on the credits.
-It must be Terry.
+Sue: But his name is on the credits, so it must be Terry.

 Me: I detect the hand of Robert Homes.

-Sue: Maybe Terry pulled his finger out and he finally delivered the goods.
+Sue: Maybe Terry pulled his finger out and delivered the goods for a change.
 It’s not impossible.
 Maybe I’ve been wrong about Terry all this time.
 And the foot rubs are very nice, I must say.

-As Nyder continues to plot and scheme on Davros’ behalf, Sue finally decides to pass judgement on him.
+As Nyder plots and schemes on Davros’ behalf, Sue finally decides to pass judgement on him.

-Sue: Nyder is very creepy.
+Sue: He’s very creepy.
 Why is he doing this?
 What’s in it for him?

 Me: I think he’s in love with Davros.

-Sue: I think you are reading far too much into this.
+Sue: I think you’re reading too much into it, Neil.

 Me: I stopped before I got to Ronson.
-That’s when sanity took hold again.
+That’s when sanity took over.

 Sue: Thank God for that.

 Me: Although I did pretend to be Nyder on Twitter for a while.
-I’d ask people what I should get Ronson for his Christmas present and then I’d say “Thank you, that’s just what I needed to know” – just like he did just then.
+I’d ask people what I should get Ronson for Christmas, and then I’d say, “Thank you, that’s what I wanted to know.”

 Sue: I wonder about you sometimes.

-As the Kaleds conspire to bring Davros back under their control, Sue notices an historical parallel.
+The Kaleds conspire to bring Davros back under their control.

 Sue: This reminds me of that Tom Cruise film.

-Sue: You know, the one where they try to kill Hitler from inside.
-Valkyrie.
+Sue: You know, the one where they try to kill Hitler; Valkyrie.

 Me: Actually, that’s not a bad call.

-Sue: That’s a nice tracking shot.
-You don’t see a lot of those in Doctor Who.
+Sue: Nice tracking shot.
+You don’t see many of those in Doctor Who.
 This is very nicely directed.
-It’s almost as good as Camfield.
+It’s almost as good as Douglas Camfield.

-When Davros threatens to extract the history of the Daleks from the Doctor, Tom Baker gives it both barrels.
+When Davros threatens to extract the complete history of the Daleks from the Doctor’s mind, Tom Baker gives him both barrels.

-Me: Mary Whitehouse got a bee in her bonnet when she saw this story.
-I think she called it “Terror at tea-time for tots”.
+Me: Mary Whitehouse got a bee in her bonnet when she saw this.
+She called it, “Tea-time brutality for tots”.